 Chief William Scott, SFPD

-The formation of the Chief’s Advisory Forums is a vital part of ensuring community input to department policies and procedures that impact our diverse communities.
+The formation of the SFPD LGBTQ+ Advisory Forum is a vital part of ensuring community input to department policies and procedures that impact our diverse communities.
 San Francisco is seen worldwide as a safe and welcoming place for LGBTQ+ people, and I am committed to partnering with the community as we continue the work of the collaborative Reform and becoming a model of 21st Century Policing.

-Captain Chris Del Gandio, the SFPD highest ranking LGBTQ+ member and Executive Sponsor of the Chief’s LGBTQ+ Community Advisory forum, will meet with community members who are answering the call to serve their city and their community as potential members of the forum.
+Captain Chris Del Gandio, the SFPD highest ranking LGBTQ+ member and Executive Sponsor of the SFPD LGBTQ+ Advisory Forum, will meet with community members who are answering the call to serve their city and their community as potential members of the forum.

 Some of the work that has been done thus far has made tremendous progress in building trust and legitimacy with the SFPD and the LGBTQ+ community.
 This work includes training department members in principled policing and implicit bias, training every member on the history and diversity of the LGBTQ+ community, being one of the first departments in the national to have a comprehensive policy on interacting with transgender and non-binary people, and being the first department to authorize its members to wear Pride patches during the month of June.
 We are indebted to the community members, City leaders and LGBTQ+ SFPD members, past and present, who started this work.